rafaelkaufmann/opencontract/README.md

 * Rights and "may" clauses.
 * More comprehensive tests, including failing cases!
 * Work on documentation.
-* Get source maps working under Babel/Node.
+* Get source maps working under Babel/Node -- seems not to work with async/await...
 * Publish/fetch encryption/decryption.
 * Fetch validation.
 * Signature versioning.